Anxiety Therapist For Men in Chicago

 - Exacerbation of current health problems

-Chronic stress is a sign of life imbalance.
+Chronic anxiety and stress is a sign of life imbalance.
 At some point, something has to “give” in order to bring about homeostasis; a 25-cent term to describe a psychological state of calmness.

-My goal as Chicago stress counselor is to help you find homeostasis before something “gives” – meaning your physical or mental health.
-There are many things you can do to lower your level of stress and create a state of living that is more manageable.
+My goal as a therapist in Chicago is to help you find homeostasis before something “gives” – meaning your physical or mental health.
+There are many things you can do to cope.

 At its core, anxiety counseling (aka stress therapy) is a form of counseling that directly targets the issues happening in your life that contribute to high levels of stress.

 There are a number of ways that I can help you to live a calmer, more relaxed life.
 As a Chicago therapist and coach, here’s my general approach:

 - An examination of your “stress triggers” and identification of what’s possible to change in your life.

 - Cognitive behavioral therapy (CBT) aimed at helping you challenge negative self-talk.